simplelinuxscripts/findlines/README.md

 #### Linux bash script to find all lines or multi-line paragraphs containing a set of strings in filtered files of current folder and its subfolders recursively, in a simple way for most common usage, without need of complex regular expressions.
-Special characters and binary files contents can be searched.
+Special characters and binary files contents can also be searched.

 ### USAGE: